 As a celebrant, I’ve offered divorce ceremonies right from the outset.
 People used to laugh and think I did it for ‘repeat’ business.
 That one day my wedding clients would come to me to be undone.
 Nothing could be further from the truth.

-I am a hopeless romantic (the unpublished romance novels on my laptop are proof enough of that), and do still dream of happily ever after, if not for me, then for every other person walking this earth with that longing.
+I am a hopeless romantic (the unpublished romance novels on my laptop are proof enough of that), and dream of happily ever after.
 I’m also realistic and know that humans are deeply complex.
 My own evolution is also teaching me constantly, and as a result my work has to evolve alongside my personal life.
 In the past, I’ve always felt strongly that a divorce ceremony should involve both parties.
 I now see that a Parting of the Ways ritual shouldn’t be denied to someone because their ex-spouse isn’t willing to take part or has blanked them.

 Forgiveness doesn’t require the other person’s permission.
 To forgive is to free ourselves.

-I am so grateful for the 23 years of stability, kindness, love, laughter and care (and the awesome daughters we raised together) that I enjoyed in my relationship.
-At no level of my being do I see our parting as a failure, though that doesn’t stop the pain of separation.
-Honouring the change of nature in our relationship is something, that to my mind, doesn’t require a piece of paper from the government.
+At no level of my being do I see parting as a failure, though that doesn’t stop the pain of separation.
+Honouring the change of nature in a relationship is something that, to my mind, doesn’t require a piece of paper from the government.

 “When words are inadequate, have a ritual.”